 - Associated with higher production output and capacity

-- Success usually associated with the low-cost operation, heavy promotion, widespread distribution, or market-leading brands
+- Success is usually associated with low-cost operation, heavy promotion, widespread distribution, or market-leading brands

 - It is often seen as less risky than niche marketing because it is not dependent on a small population of consumers

 - Mass marketing is an extremely expensive form of marketing

 - It can be successful in one geographical area but not resonate positively with consumers in another area

 - Changes in price, inflation, and changes in consumer preference can hamper this marketing strategy